 The third workshop, on questionnaire use and indexing, was held on 5 June 2019.
 This workshop focussed on both the composition of the QoL questionniare itself, but also on how survey results might best be distilled into an overall index measure of quality of life.
 The experts in attendence where Dr Benjamin Roberts (Research Specialist at the HSRC, and responsible for running their annual South African Social Attitudes Survey), Mr Niel Roux (Director of General Household Survey at StatsSA), Prof Talita Greyling (an expert on quality of life measurement and indexing at UJ), and Prof Paul Fatti (Emeritus, Wits University Department of Statistics).

-All three workshops to date have provided robust discussion and debate, and an opportunity to explore critical questions from a variety of viewpoints.
+All four workshops provided robust discussion and debate, and an opportunity to explore critical questions from a variety of viewpoints.
 While identifying areas in which the GCRO can strengthen QoL moving forwards, they have also all uniformly highlighted and validated the quality and importance of the QoL survey.
-Planning for the fourth workshop, to be held in late 2019, is underway, as is preparation of workshop documentation and the synthesis report.
+A synthesis report, by Prof Mark Orkin, will be presented to the GCRO board together with Dr Washbourne’s recommendations.

-The Ten Years of QoL research report is planned for release in early 2020.
+The Ten Years of QoL research report is planned for release in late 2020.